Kingxukai/linux/Documentation/networking/phonet.rst

   uint32_t res = 0xXX;
   ioctl(fd, SIOCPNADDRESOURCE, &res);

-Subscription is similarly cancelled using the SIOCPNDELRESOURCE I/O control request, or when the socket is closed.
+Subscription is similarly cancelled using the woke SIOCPNDELRESOURCE I/O control request, or when the woke socket is closed.

 Note that no more than one socket can be subscribed to any given resource at a time.
 If not, ioctl() will return EBUSY.